 Brianna has always found herself wanting to be where the pain is, because where there’s pain, there is the potential for healing.
 Whether it’s reaching out to hold a hand or simply offering a safe presence, Brianna prides herself in being relationally-focused.
 She believes witnessing and validating someone’s experience does more than any of us could ever know.

 Brianna has a Master’s degree in Clinical Mental Health Counseling from Richmont Graduate University and is a Licensed Professional Counselor Associate under the supervision of Dr. Nicole Black, PhD, LPC-S, LCDC, RPT.
+Brianna is also a National Board Certified Counselor.
 During her academic training, Brianna completed a specialized certificate in trauma counseling, submitted a research thesis focusing on the childhood relational trauma, and was trained in EMDR therapy.

 Brianna has experience working at adolescent residential treatment facilities, inpatient psychiatric hospitals, and group homes housing underage girls who have escaped sex-trafficking.
 She has clinical experience leading group therapy for male combat veterans, giving mental health training t0 first responders, and providing mental health services in her county jail.